Arwa al-Sulayhi: As queen consort

 In 1067, Ali al-Sulayhi was killed by the Najahid ruler of Zabid, Sa'id.
 Queen Asma was taken prisoner in Zabid along with several other women.
 Al-Mukarram Ahmad succeeded Ali as both king and da'i, bringing Arwa to the new rank of queen consort.
 Local rulers across Yemen were rising up in defiance of Sulayhid authority, hoping to take advantage of the power vacuum after Ali's death.
-Ahmad spent the next few years campaigning to try and reassert his authority, which he eventually succeeded at doing.
+Ahmad spent the next few years campaigning to try to reassert his authority, which he eventually succeeded at doing.

 According to Shahla Haeri and Taef El-Azhari, there is no evidence that Arwa was ever in a position of political or religious authority during this period.
 According to Samer Traboulsi, however, al-Mukarram's absence during his continuous campaigning would have given Arwa a chance to play a political role.

 The role of Asma bint Shihab at this point is disputed, as is her influence on Arwa.
 According to Fatema Mernissi, Asma had in effect been co-ruler of Yemen alongside her husband Ali during his life, and then was the power behind the throne during al-Mukarram's nominal reign.
 Taef El-Azhari, however, says that this assertion is not supported by contemporary sources – while they do portray Asma as a highly esteemed individual, there is only one instance of her actually setting policy: in 1063, when she got her brother As'ad appointed as deputy over the Tihama region.
 As a result, El-Azhari says, Asma was probably not a major influence on Arwa's political career.
 On the other hand, Delia Cortese and Simonetta Calderini suggest that Umara's account of Asma convincing her son to wage war on another tribe indicates that she did wield political influence during his reign.
 They also point to Ibn Khaldun, who "candidly" wrote that Asma was the one who was really in charge during her son's early reign.
 Meanwhile, Shahla Haeri says that Asma was "in charge of political affairs and governance, controlling sensitive strategic information and managing all state and financial matters" until her death, and that Arwa "might have learned from Asma simply by observing her or assisting her in her various official duties, given the close relationship between the two women and the ease with which Arwa replaced her mother-in-law after her death".